jnash-code/learn-widgets_sidebar/README.md

 )
 "w is : ", w
 ```
-I can tell because the part `"New default value : ", random_arg` does run.
+This can be confirmed by the fact that the part `"New default value : ", random_arg` does run and different output are printed.

+I wonder will any of this widget will re-initialize their return value when rerun.

+# Conclusion

+The widget with a random default value will change its return value to a new "default value" every time the page rerun, and the value picked by users will be overwritten.

+The widget with a constant default value, although executed again, will not change the value of return value being picked in the previous rerun.